Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands

-In this work, we investigate the Kapit-Mueller (KM) model~\cite{Kapit2010PRL} with an imaginary gauge potential.
-At the single-particle level, we find that the flat band surprisingly remains exactly real and flat despite the non-Hermiticity, while exhibits a NHSE, in contrast to the conventional situation where spectral topology is required.
-As the strength of the imaginary gauge potential $\kappa$ increases, the gap between the flat band and excited bands decreases, yet the exact realness and flatness are preserved even as it moves across the excited states in the complex energy plane.
-Furthermore, the flat band still exhibits a complex generalization of ideal quantum geometry.
+Here, we show the interplay of topological order and non-Hermiticity.
+We consider the Kapit-Mueller (KM) model, a lattice realization of Landau levels supporting exactly flat topological bands.
+By introducing an imaginary gauge potential, we find that the lowest band remains exactly flat and purely real on both the torus and cylinder, while exhibiting a NHSE in the latter case, even without nontrivial spectral topology.
+The robustness of such a NHSE and the presence of the flat band on the cylinder are guaranteed by a similarity transformation between the Hermitian and non-Hermitian KM model.
+On the torus, the failure of the similarity transformation manifests in the complex remote band, and the persistence of the flat band instead follows the intrinsic structure of the non-Hermitian eigenstates, which exhibits a complex generalization of ideal quantum geometry, dubbed as \textit{generalized ideal Chern band}.

-Including interactions at half filling, the non-Hermitian bosonic many-body system inherits NHSEs, leading to skin-Laughlin states on the cylinder.
-Albeit Laughlin-like states remain exact zero modes for all $\kappa$, above a critical $\kappa_c$ they are no longer the ground states, as many other states acquire negative energy.
-Notably, the critical $\kappa$ is much smaller than the single-particle gap-closing point even under the single-band projection~\cite{yoshioka1983PRL}, indicating the phase transition is intrinsic to the non-Hermitian ideal Chern band.
-For larger interaction strength, the critical $\kappa$ gets larger, which serves as a manifestation of the breakdown of the variational principle in non-Hermitian systems.
+Switching on interactions then leads to the genuinely non-Hermitian FCIs, that combine features of incompressible topological liquids with non-Hermitian characteristics.
+On the cylinder, albeit the ground states remain exact zero modes, energetically analogous to Laughlin-like states, their particle density exhibits boundary accumulation, realizing a many-body skin effect.
+On the torus, the biorthogonal structure of non-Hermitian systems allows excited states to acquire negative energies, which compete with the nontrivial zero modes and drive an unconventional phase transition at a critical non-Hermiticity.
+Notably, this transition occurs much earlier than the single-particle gap-closing point, even within the single-band projection~\cite{yoshioka1983PRL}, indicating that it is an intrinsic property of the non-Hermitian ideal band and distinct from its Hermitian counterpart.
+Consistently, the critical non-Hermiticity linearly grows with the interaction strength, reflecting a unique breakdown of the variational principle in non-Hermitian systems.

-\emph{Non-Hermitian Kapit-Mueller model.}--- We start from the following tight-binding Hamiltonian with an imaginary gauge potential $\bm{A}=(i\kappa(\pi/2)(1-\phi),0,0)$,
+\emph{Non-Hermitian Kapit-Mueller model.}--- We start from the tight-binding Hamiltonian with an imaginary gauge potential $\bm{A}=(i\kappa(\pi/2)(1-\phi),0,0)$: